D.I.Y. Audio

 It's early 2005, I'm attending a class about statistical analyis, which has me very bored.
 It was at that time that I saw the light: I was gonna pick up my electronics hobby and build my own hifi audio equipment, starting with a four channel power amplifier.
 So, I searched the web, and I came accross Rod Elliott's Audio Pages, a very extensive resource about the electronics of audio, with a lot of scientific views on a lot of audiophile nonsense.
 I chose to build the P3a, a very populair design, which suited my needs perfectly.
 Rod Elliott offers PCBs for most of his projects, but I decided to design my own PCBs, knowing I could run into problems.
 The reason for doing so, was to learn more.
 When designing a PCB for a circuit, you begin to understand it better, especially when you run into problems, like oscillation or noise.

-By now, the list of home made equipment for my sound system has expanded to: a four channel power amplifier, a four channel pre-amplifier (with 5.1 channel inputs), an ELF subwoofer and rear speakers (although they don't deserve much attention).
-I will write an article about each of them, but for now, you will have to make do without an article about the pre-amplifier (it will appear when it's done).
+By now, the list of home made or altered equipment for my sound system has expanded to: bi-amped Acoustic Energy AE120 speakers, a four channel power amplifier, a four channel Linkwitz-Riley crossover (with 7.1 channel inputs), an ELF subwoofer and rear speakers (although they don't deserve much attention).
+Here are some articles about them: